tolgayilmaz86/android-bootstrap/README.md

   remote HTTP resources (API's in this case).
 * [google-gson](http://code.google.com/p/google-gson/) for consuming JSON and hydrating POJO's for use in the app.

+## Contributors
+Thank you to all the [contributors](http://www.github.com/donnfelker/android-bootstrap/contributors) on this project.
+Your help is much appreciated.

 ## Contributing